yha2017/emadri3/README.md

 # emadri3
 Return Top three product according to user's input

-#Remember to run codes below before you use the function get_product_id:
+#Updated the sentiment part.
+There is an available package has higher accuracy rate than mine.
+To download it, remember to run codes below before you use the function get_product_id:

   devtools::install_github("paulhendricks/anonymizer", force = TRUE)